Infinitesimal calculations in fundamental groups: Introduction

 When $G^\#$ is finite dimensional, a universal Lie pairing on $E$ defines an isomorphism of Lie algebras $E^\# \cong \Mal G$.
 But when $G^\#$ is infinite dimensional, the Lie dual is distinct from the standard linear dual of $\Mal{G}$, which is no longer in general a Lie coalgebra, since the putative cobracket could have image involving infinite sums.

-Remarkably, Lie coalgebras arise in studying commutative differential graded algebras, and in particular commutative cochain complexes.
+Lie coalgebras arise in studying commutative differential graded algebras, and in particular commutative cochain complexes.
 Given a commutative augmented differential graded algebra $A$, Harrison constructed a cochain complex $\liebar{A}{*}$ computing its derived indecomposables (see Definition~\ref{D:E} and Theorem~\ref{HarrisonDerivedIndec}).
-Surprisingly, these derived indecomposibles naturally form a Lie coalgebra, the central example for operadic Koszul-Moore duality \cite{Koszul-Moore-survey}.
+These derived indecomposables naturally form a Lie coalgebra, the central example for operadic Koszul-Moore duality \cite{Koszul-Moore-survey}.

 Rational homotopy theory relates the Harrison cohomology of a commutative cochain model for a topological space $X$ with the linear dual of rational homotopy groups of $X$, matching the Lie coalgebraic structures on both sides.
 The third and fourth authors made this isomorphism explicit and geometric for higher homotopy groups in the simply connected setting in \cite{sinha-walter2}.
 The present work extends this to fundamental groups.